ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 .. objectives::

-   - Understand basic examples in different GPU programming frameworks
+   - Understand the  basic ideas in different GPU programming frameworks
    - Perform a quick cost-benefit analysis in the context of own code projects

 .. instructor-note::